 Therapists administer ABA treatment closely with your family and incorporate everyone in the therapy program, encouraging a family approach to modify behavior and induce learning.

 Living with autism can be very difficult for your child.
 It helps if people around them try to understand what they are going through.
 Knowing how your children with autism feel makes you more empathetic, patient, and helpful in making their life easy to navigate.

 Here at Golden Care Therapy, we are committed to helping children with autism learn new skills and lead fruitful, happy, and independent lives.
-If you are ready to work with the best ABA therapy provider in New York or New Jersey, give us a call at (732) 402-0297.
+If you are ready to work with the best ABA therapy provider in New York, New Jersey or Indiana, give us a call at (732) 402-0297.
 Our dedicated team is ready to help and we will treat you like family.